-Prof. Bademci‘s role in the project is to lead on all aspects of the research, digital arts activities and data generation in Turkey.
-Prof. Bademci will facilite biweekly reflection groups meetings for the project participants (refugee youth) in which they engage in peer group discussions to reflect on their experiences, feelings and thoughts about living in Turkey.
+Beside the capacity building offered by Gate of Sun to develop their projects, Prof. Bademci facilitates weekly reflection groups meetings for the project participants in which they engage in peer group discussions to reflect on their experiences, feelings and thoughts about living in Turkey.

 A safe space is held for the youth and grounding exercises are offered.
-Reflection groups meetings will be experiential with the aim of experiencing oneself from inside out beyond cognition.
-In the reflection group meetings, a special emphasis will be given to explore refugee youth’s needs and expectations from the project to ensure their sense of agency as the project unfolds.
-Thus, group meetings will also serve as a resource for informing the project activities.
+Reflection groups meetings are experiential with the aim of experiencing oneself from inside out beyond cognition.
+In the reflection group meetings, a special emphasis is given to explore refugee youth’s needs and expectations from the project to ensure their sense of agency as the project unfolds.
+Thus, group meetings also serve as a resource for informing the project activities.

 The DARE research activities in Bangladesh are going on in the Kutupalang and Balukhali Rohingya refugees camps located in Ukhia, a sub-district of Cox’s Bazar, a Southeastern part of Bangladesh.